-"It is good you are happy with your abilities," said Kyuubey.
+"It is good you are happy with your abilities," said Kyubey.
 "Now you must hunt your first witch."

-"Just tell me what I have to do," she replied, a hand already on her dagger.
+"Just tell me what I have to to," she said, a hand already on her dagger.

 o o o

-Violet didn't bother to dispel her magical outfit when she left the building.
-With the hood up, she didn't have to explain herself to her parents or worry about a suspicious glance from the guard at front desk.
+Violet didn't bother to dispel her magical costume when she left the building.
+With her hood up, she didn't have to explain herself to her parents or worry about a suspicious glance from the guard at the front desk.
 It was a lot more fun, too.
 The couple that rode down with her in the elevator weren't embarrassed to say the naughtiest things to each other.
-She couldn't control her giggling as she watched, although Kyuubey didn't comment at all from his place on her shoulder.
+She couldn't control her giggling as she watched, although Kyubey didn't comment at all from its place on her shoulder.

 But later, when she arrived at the busier side of town, she realized invisibility had disadvantages of its own.
 Strangers bumped into her a few times, which was quite lucky when she thought about it, because it warned her how much more dangerous it would be to cross the street.
 She briefly considered transforming back to normal while walking the streets, then changed her mind.
 It felt better to stay unseen.
 She just needed more practice.

 As she navigated the city, she began to formulate a few simple rules.
-Stick to the sides and walk through the gaps before they close.
+Stick to the sides and walk through gaps before they close.
 Don't be afraid to push through if there's no path in a crowd, at least you won't get knocked down.
-Stay close behind to someone moving at your speed and use him or her as a shield.
-The spot behind couples holding hands is quite safe.
+Stay close behind someone moving at your speed and use him as a shield.
+The spot behind couples holding hands is safe.
 Avoid dense crowds, they'll try to fill up the blank space you occupy.

-All the while, Kyuubey coached her on how to track the witch.
+All the while, Kyubey coached her on how to track the witch.
 Sensing the trail was the easy part, really.
 It was as simple as following a trail of breadcrumbs.
 The tricky part was when the trail lead right through a wall or went straight up to the sky.
-All she could do then was to guess the direction the witch travelled and hope to find the trail's continuation.
+All the could do then was guess the direction the witch travelled and hope to find the trail's continuation.
 If mistaken, there was nothing else to do but double back and guess again.